darthwalsh/bin/apps/GoogleTasks.md

 I can't imagine what weird tech debt causes this limitation...
 ## Search is weak
 only search is using browser text find. won't find completed entries

+## Desktop Notifications
+I know it works on my mac, but on Windows I don't know how to set it up.
+- [ ] Check on #macbook is it system calendar showing notifications? ⏫
+- [ ] Follow up on this [thread](https://www.reddit.com/r/GoogleTasks/comments/1dsjedl/desktopbrowser_notifications/)
 ## API access
 ### Trying to use gtasks
 Go project